maroomartin/portfolio/manual.md

 The system that sends power from your engine to your wheels (includes transmission, driveshafts, axles, and differentials).

 ### **High Desert**
-A type of dry, elevated landscape found in regions like the Mojave, Colorado Plateau, and Great Basin—characterized by heat, rock, and minimal vegetation.
+A type of dry, elevated landscape found in regions like the Mojave, Colorado Plateau, and Great Basin, characterized by heat, rock, and minimal vegetation.

 ### **Overlanding**
 Self-reliant, vehicle-based travel to remote destinations, often including camping, exploration, and extended time off-grid.